Bahman Moraffah - How to Do Research?

 5. Check out references for other related papers.

-6. If you find the paper intersting and closely related to your research, skim through the entire paper without checking out the math equations.
+6. If you find the paper interesting and closely related to your research, skim through the entire paper without checking out the math equations.

 7. At this point, you should know what this paper is all about.
 If you find it very intriguing, it is time to work out the math and fully understand it.
 Note that only a few papers are really fascinating.

-Throughout this process keep asking yourself, why do we care about this problem?, How would i solve this problem, if I were working on it?, What are the pitfalls of this model and how can it be resolved?, and etc.
+Throughout this process keep asking yourself, Why do we care about this problem?, How would I solve this problem, if I were working on it?, What are the pitfalls of this model and how can it be resolved?, etc.

 Never forget to take notes.
 Take good notes on the papers, and know where you can get the information you need when you need it.
 Have a little notebook so that you can have a summary of the papers you have read along with the main idea of the paper.
 We stand on the shoulders of giants to write a good papar.
 Knowing millions of ideas would help us come up with our own solution for a problem and hope that our solution will work out.